pauldebayan/SpectaGen/README.md

 ## Training

 The training was done using Google Colab using GPU(Cuda).
-Within 3 epochs the generator was able to generate images of spectacles(with lots of noise)
+Within 3 epochs the generator was able to generate images of spectacles(with lots of noise).
+It was trained upto 1000 epochs.

+## Deployment

+The model is converted to ONNX and deployed to Firebase.